rowlandcoping/hopes-and-dreams/TESTING.md

 I have validated my JavaScript file using [JSHint](https://jshint.com/)

 Repaired Issues: There were a number of missing semicolons and some undeclared variables, but no major issues.\
-Outstanding Issues: None
+Outstanding Issues: None.

 ![image](static/images/testing/jshint-validation.png)

 ### Python Validation
 ([back to top](#testing-documentation))

-I have used the [CI Python Linter](https://pep8ci.herokuapp.com/#) to ensure my app.py file is PEP 8 compliant, although the requirement of the linter seems to be set to 79 rather than 80 characters.
+I have used the [CI Python Linter](https://pep8ci.herokuapp.com/#) to ensure my app.py file is PEP 8 compliant, although curiously the requirement of the linter seems to be set to 79 rather than 80 characters.

 Repaired Issues: The majority of issues involved whitespace, intentation or line length issues.\
-Outstanding Issues: None
+Outstanding Issues: None.

 ![image](static/images/testing/python-validation.png)